-On January 7, 2009, we received notification from the Listings Qualifications Department of The Nasdaq Stock Market LLC ("NASDAQ") that, given the continued extraordinary market conditions, NASDAQ had extended the suspension enforcing the rules requiring a minimum \$1.00 per share closing bid price and a minimum market value of publicly held shares through April 19, 2009.
-As a result of the extension of NASDAQ's suspension and the 60 days left on our previously granted compliance period, we have 60 days after April 19, 2009 to regain compliance with the \$1.00 minimum closing bid price rule in order to remain listed on the Nasdaq Capital Market.
+On March 25, 2009, we received notification from the Listings Qualifications Department of The NASDAQ Stock Market LLC ("NASDAQ") that, given the continued extraordinary market conditions, NASDAQ had further suspended enforcement of the rules requiring a minimum \$1.00 per share closing bid price and a minimum market value of publicly held shares until July 20, 2009.
+As a result of NASDAQ further extending the suspension and the balance of 60 days remaining on our pending compliance period at the time of the initial suspension, we now have until September 18, 2009 to regain compliance with the \$1.00 minimum closing bid price rule in order to remain listed on the NASDAQ Capital Market.
 We must demonstrate a closing bid price of \$1.00 or more for a minimum of ten consecutive business days to regain compliance.
-If our common stock is delisted from the Nasdaq Stock Market, the liquidity of our common stock could be impaired, and prices paid by investors to purchase our shares of our common stock could be lower than might otherwise prevail.
+If our common stock is delisted from the NASDAQ Capital Market, the liquidity of our common stock could be impaired, and prices paid by investors to purchase our shares of our common stock could be lower than might otherwise prevail.